![]() |

 Date actually unknown.
-My guess is early 1920s based on
+My guess is early 1920s based on the sent-to address.
+Addressed to Grandma.
+Text below. |

 "Dear [redacted], I rec. your letter.
 I will answer it latter.
 I am just sending this card to wish you a happy Easter and many more.
 Our teachers name is Miss Bednarck.
 I am 11 will be 12 on the 4th of April.
 I am in the 8th grade must close with love Verona."